5 Great Bars in Sonoma County

 Bird & the Bottle, Santa Rosa

-The cocktails are works of art here, from the Shiso Pretty (a crisp quaff of St. George vodka, spiced pear, shiso shrub and lime) to the I’m All Ears (a bold blend of mellow corn whiskey, tamarind, elote orgeat, egg whites, and bacon Tabasco bitters).
+The cocktails are works of art here, from the Shiso Pretty (a crisp quaff of St. George vodka, spiced pear, shiso shrub, and lime) to the I’m All Ears (a bold blend of mellow corn whiskey, tamarind, elote orgeat, egg whites, and bacon Tabasco bitters).

 Geyserville Gun Club, Geyserville

-This groovy, dimly-lit hideaway is owned by Dino Bugica’s team, who also own the Michelin Bib Gourmand and Zagat-rated Diavola Pizzeria next door.
-Set in the historic Odd Fellows Building, G.G.C. serves clever, seasonal cocktails like the Spaghetti Western (Petaluma’s Griffo Stout Whiskey, Carpano Antica, Campari, tobacco bitters and orange bitters) or the lighter, refreshing Day Drinker (light rum, raspberry syrup, fresh lime and ginger beer).
+This groovy, dimly lit hideaway is owned by Dino Bugica’s team, who also own the Michelin Bib Gourmand and Zagat-rated Diavola Pizzeria next door.
+Set in the historic Odd Fellows Building, G.G.C. serves clever, seasonal cocktails like the Spaghetti Western (Petaluma’s Griffo Stout Whiskey, Carpano Antica, Campari, tobacco bitters, and orange bitters) or the lighter, refreshing Day Drinker (light rum, raspberry syrup, fresh lime, and ginger beer).

-Round the party out with fresh fish crudos, Latin and Asian street food, and hearty bar bites like the bacon-wrapped Tijuana Dog smothered in jalapenos, fried onions, pico de gallo, cheddar, and secret sauce.
+Round out the party with fresh fish crudos, Latin and Asian street food, and hearty bar bites like the bacon-wrapped Tijuana Dog smothered in jalapenos, fried onions, pico de gallo, cheddar, and secret sauce.

 Perch and Plow, Santa Rosa